SamuelAlehegn/SamuelAlehegn/README.md

 I'm also familiar with Streamlit, a Python library for creating interactive data science and machine learning applications.
 I have used Streamlit to build intuitive and user-friendly interfaces for showcasing data analysis, visualizations.

-I'm passionate about staying up-to-date with the latest technologies and best practices in software development.
-I actively seek out new learning opportunities and enjoy collaborating with other developers to tackle challenges and deliver high-quality solutions.

 ## Skills
 In my journey as a developer, I have honed a diverse set of skills that empower me to craft extraordinary solutions.
 Here are some of the skills I possess: